-Project-Specific Supportive Services Need Preference: HACA will give preference to households (including individuals) with disabilities that significantly interfere with their ability to obtain and maintain housing, who without appropriate supportive services will not be able to obtain or maintain housing, and for whom such services cannot be provided in a non-segregated setting.
+Project-Specific Supportive Services Need Preference: HACA will give preference to households (including individuals) with disabilities that significantly interfere with their ability to obtain and maintain housing, who without appropriate supportive cannot be provided in a non-segregated setting.
 HACA will verify qualification for this preference with the PBV owner's on-site clinical staff.
 Disabled residents shall not be required to accept particular services offered at the project.
 HACA is prohibited from granting preferences to persons with specific disabilities (24 CFR 982.207(b)(3)).